Equity Release Tax: Here's How to Save Tax in 2025

 In Conclusion

-If you’re considering equity release, you will need financial advice.
+If you are considering a later-life mortgage, you will need financial advice.